You can protect your child's health by making sure your pre-teen gets all the recommended shots.

 Schedule a checkup for your pre-teen.

 The Tdap, MCV4, and HPV vaccines are given during your child’s yearly checkup at age 11 or 12.
-If your child didn’t get these shots at age 11 or 12, it’s not too late — make an appointment with the doctor to get them now.
+If your child is older but didn’t get these shots, it’s not too late.
+Make an appointment with the doctor to get them now.

-Many states require the Tdap and MCV4 shots for children before they start school.
+Many states require the Tdap and MCV4 shots for pre-teens before they start school.

 Tell the doctor about bad reactions.